-Syn bio PhD candidate at MRC Laboratory of Molecular Biology / University of Cambridge.
+Syn bio PhD candidate at the University of Cambridge / MRC Laboratory of Molecular Biology.

 I'm not convinced that academia is generally a bad place to do useful technical work.
 In the simplest case, you have the choice between working in academia, industry or a non-profit research org.
 All three have specific incentives and constraints (academia - fit to mainstream academic research taste; industry - commercial viability; non-profit research - funder fit, funding stability and hiring).
 Among these, academia seems uniquely well-suited to work on big problems with a long (10-20 year) time horizon, while having access to extensive expertise and collaborators (from colleagues in related fields), EA and non-EA funding, and EA and non-EA hires.